Spycsh/hesse/README.md

 ## How to use

-Their are different scenarios so far you can try out, I write a simple [script](./scenarios_config.py) to help you select the right scenario.
+There are different scenarios so far you can try out, I write a simple [script](./scenarios_config.py) to help you select the right scenario.
 For developers, you can write your own to replace `docker-compose.yml` and `module.yaml`.

 ```
 python scenarios_config.py